aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-04/lesson-02.md

 ## Homework

-Create a sketch that uses the following:
+Create a sketch that uses **some** of the following:

-- at least one image
+- images
 - video camera input
-- at least one sound file
+- sound files
+- mic input
 - mouse and/or keyboard interaction

-Extra (add if you have the time):

-- Sound reactivity
+NOTE! to make the sound library work in OpenProcessing, you should turn on the toggle for the sound library in the settings.

+You can keep this quite simple, I just want you to try and explore.

 [Add your sketch to our OpenProcessing class.](https://openprocessing.org/class/92392)